 However, when pay is linked to company profits, there is no equivalent improvement in job satisfaction.
 In some cases, it even deteriorated trust in senior management.

 A common practice in smaller companies is to give employees a sense of ownership by giving them company shares.
-But the above study found that share ownership had a direct negative relationship with job satisfaction.
+However, the above study found that shared ownership had a direct negative relationship with job satisfaction.

 Another study found that performance-linked pay schemes are particularly impactful for employees who are risk-oriented or have direct control over their own performance.